top of page

 Betsy’s heritage

 Betsy is the 5th generation pioneer.
 Her great, great grandfather was a missionary to China; his daughter, Betsy’s great grandmother Mary Bazett went in her early 20’s to East Africa with only her sister in 1892.
-Julia Barham, Betsy’s grandmother was born in Kenya and went on to pioneer more schools, community projects and churches in different areas around central Africa.
+Betsy’s grandmother was born in Kenya and went on to pioneer more schools, community projects and churches in different areas around central Africa.
 She married a Bishop and had five children who were also born there.
 Betsy was born in Burundi in 1972.
 She was born into the Ikiza (variously translated from Kirundi as the ‘Catastrophe’, the ‘Great Calamity’, and the ‘Scourge’), or the Ubwicanyi (Killings), which was a series of mass killings—often characterised as a genocide, which were committed in Burundi in 1972.

 bottom of page